theheraldproject/theheraldproject.github.io/payload/auth.md

 The above method uses a forward secure machanism preventing an attacker from determining a future or past rotation key by observing the rotation keys used by a particular device.

 In our payload above the client ID is itself never passed in the clear, but the public key could be used as a persistent identifier.
 As this is passed in a read, it could be re-generated for each device interaction, if needed, or on a very regular basis.
-This would prevent it's use as a tracking ID as each read would be different.
+This would prevent its use as a tracking ID as each read would be different.

 ### Ill person tracker